PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. note::

-    Use of ``resetUserId`` is neccessary only when clicking on log out button does not result in a page reload.
+    Use of ``resetUserId`` is necessary only when clicking on log out button does not result in a page reload.
 For example, when your page is a Single Page Application, or user logout is initiated by a widget and the widget does not cause the webpage to reload, then you have to call ``resetUserId``.
-Otherwise, when page reloads on logout, then a call to ``resetUserId`` is not a neccessity, but sill, a good practice.
+Otherwise, when page reloads on logout, then a call to ``resetUserId`` is not a necessity, but sill, a good practice.

 Custom Events
 -------------